4d/docs/website/translated_docs/es/Concepts/shared.md

 ---
 id: shared
-title: Shared objects and collections
+title: Objetos y colecciones compartidos
 ---

 **Shared objects** and **shared collections** are specific [objects](Concepts/dt_object.md) and [collections](Concepts/dt_collection.md) whose contents are shared between processes.
 In contrast to [interprocess variables](Concepts/variables.md#interprocess-variables), shared objects and shared collections have the advantage of being compatible with **preemptive 4D processes**: they can be passed by reference as parameters to commands such as `New process` or `CALL WORKER`.